$19.95 – Available for purchase on May 10th, 2017

 – Karen Stote, author of An Act of Genocide: Colonialism and the Sterilization of Aboriginal Women in Canada

-A fascinating exploration of the myths and facts surrounding reproductive justice and abortion in Canada.
+A fascinating exploration of the myths and facts surrounding reproductive justice and abortion.
 Something every activist needs to have in their back pocket.

-– Colleen MacQuarrie, University of Prince Edward Island
+– Colleen MacQuarrie, professor of psychology, University of Prince Edward Island, and academic activist

 – Jessica Shaw, professor of social work and abortion researcher